WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 <details closed>
 <summary>Solution</summary>
-1. Go to WormBase ParaSite (https://parasite.wormbase.org/)
+1. Go to WormBase ParaSite (https://parasite.wormbase.org/).<br>
-2. Click ”Genome List" at the top menu.
+2. Click ”Genome List" at the top menu.<br>
-3. Use the Show/hide column at the top of the table to display more genome statistics for each genome.
+3. Use the Show/hide column at the top of the table to display more genome statistics for each genome.<br>
-4. Hover your mouse pointer over the BUSCO ANNOTATION and BUSCO ASSEMBLY pie charts to reveal the BUSCO metrics for each genome.
+4. Hover your mouse pointer over the BUSCO ANNOTATION and BUSCO ASSEMBLY pie charts to reveal the BUSCO metrics for each genome.<br>
 5. Click on Schistosoma mansoni to open its genome landing page.
-There you can find information about the genome and useful assembly/annotation statistics.
+There you can find information about the genome and useful assembly/annotation statistics.<br>
 </details>

 Task 1b: Download S. mansoni's reference genome from WormBase ParaSite.